 My mother recently passed away.
-I am an only child, and she named me as the beneficiary on her life insurance policy.
+I'm an only child, and she named me as the beneficiary on her life insurance policy.
 The life insurance is $25,000.
 Unfortunately, she had credit card debt of about $7,000, a mortgage of $50,000, and medical bills of about $10,000.
 Do I have to use the life insurance proceeds to pay any of these debts?

 If your mother had assets that have to transfer through probate, her creditors will be able to file claims in the probate estate.
 Typically, property that has to transfer through probate is property where your mother held legal title in her name alone, such as real estate, bank accounts, or automobiles.
 The probate court will not transfer the property to the heirs until the administrator or executor pays all of the debts.

 If the creditor had a lien against the property before your mother passed away, that lien will have to be paid before the property can be sold or transferred.
 For example, if your mother's mortgage goes unpaid, the mortgage lender may foreclose on the house.
 Similarly, if your mother owned a car and was making payments on the car, the lender may repossess the car.
-If you want to keep these kind of assets or sell them yourself, it may make sense to work with these creditors.
+If you want to keep these kinds of assets or sell them yourself, it might make sense to work with these creditors.

 If your mother didn't have assets that have to be transferred through probate, her other creditors, like credit card companies and medical providers, are out of luck.
 These creditors can't force you or other relatives to pay the debt and have no ability to collect through other means.